heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 https://github.com/username/example/archive/v1.0.0.tar.gz
 ```

-Using a branch or master `source.url` is strongly discouraged, because tracking down exactly what was deployed for a given `terraform apply` is difficult.
+Using a branch or master `source.url` is possible, but be aware that tracking down exactly what commit was deployed for a given `terraform apply` may be difficult.
+On the other hand, using stable release tags ensures repeatability of the Terraform configuration.

 ## Local source
 A `source.path` may point to either: